kmagiera/babel-watch/README.md

 `babel-watch` does not have `babel-core` listed as a direct dependency but as a "peerDependency".
 If you're using `babel` in your app you should already have `babel-core` installed.
 If not you should do `npm install --save-dev babel-core`.
 We decided not to make `babel-core` a direct dependency as in some cases having it defined this way would make your application pull two versions of `babel-core` from `npm` during installation and since `babel-core` is quite a huge package that's something we wanted to avoid.

+#### Every time I run a script, I get a load of temporary files clogging up my project root

+`babel-watch` creates a temporary file each time it runs in order to watch for changes.
+When running as an npm script, this can end up putting these files into your project root.
+This is due to an [issue in npm](https://github.com/npm/npm/issues/4531) which changes the value of `TMPDIR` to the current directory.
+To fix this, change your npm script from `babel-watch ./src/app.js` to `TMPDIR=/tmp babel-watch ./src/app.js`.

 #### Still having some issues